Tec4Sho/check-file-action/README.md

 ### Wildcard Support :

-- Support not fully tested.
-If a filename is found multiple times in different directories all will be checked for errors if of extension types listed.
-Use dirname to add directory of files exact folder name to search if known.
+- Supports `*` all files.
+If a given filename is found multiple times in different directories all will be checked for errors if of extension types listed.

+>[!TIP]
+Use `dirname:` to add directory name that contains file to check errors if multiple files with same name so only that file is checked or simply rename the file for checking.

   - ( `*.extension` ) searches allowed.

 ### Defaults :

 **TEXT STRING MATCHES** of the provided information.